bernhard-42/bd_animation/README.md

     - `children`: A dict of object names and objects, e.g. `children={"base": base, "disk": disk, "arm": arm}`
     - `label`: The name of the `AnimationGroup`
     - `assemble`: If the objects have build123d `Joints`, then `assemble` defines how to connect the objects.
-It is an array of tuples, where each tuple defines one connection. `AnimationGroup` as a subclass of `Compound` uses `build123d.Joints.connect_to` to connect the objects.
+It is an array of tuples, where each tuple defines one connection.
+As a subclass of `Compound`, `AnimationGroup` uses `build123d.Joints.connect_to` to connect the objects.
 For example

       ```python
       assemble=[